-Nikki Tate born in Birmingham, England on May 2nd, 1962 is one of Canada's great authors.
-When she was young her favorite authors included C.S.
+Nikki Tate, born in Birmingham, England on May 2nd, 1962 is one of Canada's great authors.
+When she was younger, her favorite authors included C.S.
 Lewis, J.R.R.
 Tolkien, Marguerite Henry, Anna Sewell, and Walter Farley.
-When we asked who is her favorite author now, she said, "I don't really have one.
+When we asked who her favorite author is now, she said, "I don't really have one.
 I read constantly and my favorite author keeps changing."

 Tate didn't always want to be an author.
 She loved to read and make up stories.
 However, when she was young, Nikki thought she might like to be a veterinarian, a horse trainer, a doctor, a gymnast, or even a spy.
 What inspired her to write about horses was she absolutely loved horses as a kid and never grew out of it!
 Tate still spends most of her free time horse back riding.
 "When I'm riding, I feel like I'm in another world," she says.